skvvara/Bazecor/FOCUS_API.md

 ## ⚠ Memory usage disclaimer ⚠

-When sending focus commands to the keyboard, keep in mind that every time you put data after the command, that stores the information in the keyboard, this means that the flash memory is using up it's lifespan, so avoid loops that save data to the keyboard frequently, so that the chip will last you as long as possible.
+When sending serial commands to the keyboard, keep in mind that every time you put data after the command, that stores the information in the keyboard, this means that the flash memory is using up it's lifespan, so avoid loops that save data to the keyboard frequently, so that the chip will last you as long as possible.

 ## Available Methods

-Running `focus.command("help")` will get you the following list of available commands:
+Running ` state.currentDevice.command("help")` will get you the following list of available commands:

 **Version**